 If you use preset variables, the values of the variables are added to requests that are sent to the POP before the requests are redirected to the authentication server.

-The request headers that you want the authentication server to check.
-Valid values: Retain All Request Headers, Retain Specified Request Headers, and Delete All Request Headers.
+Specify the request headers that you want the authentication server to check.
+You can select Retain All Parameters, Retain Specified Parameters, or Delete All Request Header Parameters.

 Request headers are not case-sensitive.
 For example, http_remote_addr and HTTP_Remote_Addr are considered the same request header.

-NoteIf you select Retain All Request Headers, POPs delete the Host header from requests.
-If you want to retain the Host header in requests, you can select Retain Specified Request Headers or configure Custom Parameters.
-The Host header in requests that are redirected to the authentication server specifies the accelerated domain name.
-Therefore, POPs automatically delete the Host header from requests.
-Otherwise, the authentication server may fail to identify these requests and return errors, such as the HTTP 404 status code, which indicates authentication failures.
+NoteIf you select Retain All Request Headers, CDN edge nodes delete the Host header from requests by default.
+If you want to retain the Host header in requests, you can select Retain Specified Request Header or configure the Custom Parameters parameter.
+CDN edge nodes delete the Host header from requests by default because the Host header in requests that are redirected to the authentication server specifies the accelerated domain name.
+The authentication server may fail to identify these requests and cause errors such as the HTTP 404 status code, which indicates authentication failures.

-The parameters that you want to add to request headers before the requests are redirected to the authentication server.
-You can specify key-value pairs or select the variables that are provided by Alibaba Cloud CDN.
+Specify the parameters that you want to add to request headers before the requests are redirected to the authentication server.
+You can specify key-value pairs or select variables provided by Alibaba Cloud CDN.

 When you specify key-value pairs, take note of the following rules: